julie-ng/antwort-cli/readme.md

     rake server

-Then open `http://localhost:9292/` in your browser to view your emails.
+Then open `http://localhost:9494/` in your browser to view your emails.
 A listing of all available email templates will be automatically generated for you.

-### Use as gem

-- add Thor to create/copy templaate files and directories for new template
-- turn antwort user on github into organization
-- create user with read access
-- add tokens to this user